Q-York: Biography

 Knowa Lazarus and Flava Matikz met in Queens, New York.
 Knowa Lazarus needed a DJ for one of his shows and a friend of his referred their cousin "DJ Flava" to him.
 They did a few shows together in New Jersey and New York then went their separate ways.
 Two years passed and Lazarus was in process of recording his demo tape and majoring in Management of Music Enterprise at Baruch College, NYC.
 Flava Matikz, who was majoring in Music Technology at Queensborough Community College called Lazarus to inform him he was now making beats.

 They rented out a studio, recorded their first song together, then proceeded to build a home studio in Matikz' home in Woodside, Queens, New York.
-They released two EPs and an independent album – Let The Truth Be Told, and from 2001-2002 toured the East and West Coast.
+They released two EPs and an independent album – Let The Truth Be Told, and from 2001 to 2002 toured the East and West Coast.
 They generated a small buzz and gained the attention of NBA basketball player, Ron Artest, who had his own record company Tru Warier Records.
 Through Artest they were able to collaborate with Nature (formerly of The Firm), Canibus, Allure, among others.

 In early 2003 they relocated to Los Angeles, where they started their own CD/DVD manufacturing and web/graphic design businesses with T.H.E.
 Menace and other Q-York Senate members.
 As a web/graphic design company they designed websites for 50 Cent, Remy Martin, Funkmaster Flex and other hip hop artists.
 As a CD/DVD manufacturing company they worked with top West Coast DJs, reproducing CDs for the likes of DJ Vice, Big Syphe & Eric D-lux, DJ Turbulence, and many others.
 Artistically, on the West Coast they collaborated with Far East Movement, Diamonique, Dirty Birdy, Andre Nickatina, Equipto, San Quinn, Bambu (of Native Guns), Roscoe Umali, among others.
 In California they have released five albums – Step Ya Game Up Rapper Vol. 1 (2003), Jose Rizal (2005), How The Q-West Was One (2006) (a collaboration with DJ Lady Tribe), Step Ya Game Up Rapper Vol. 2 (2006), and L.I.F.E. – Lyrics Inspired From Experience (2008).